dealii/website/docs/index.md

 ---
 #

+!!! note ""

     <b>What it is</b>: A C++ software library supporting the creation of finite element codes and an open community of users and developers. ([About deal.II](about/index.md))

     <b>Mission</b>: To provide well-documented tools to build finite element codes for a broad variety of PDEs, from laptops to supercomputers. ([deal.II documentation](https://dealii.org/current/doxygen/deal.II))

     <b>Vision</b>: To create an open, inclusive, participatory community providing users and developers with a state-of-the-art, comprehensive software library that constitutes the go-to solution for all finite element problems. ([Participate in deal.II](community/index.md))

 <div class="grid" markdown>